daemanos/daemanos.github.io/proj/index.md

 Some smaller projects I've done as part of my courses include:

-- Web-based Checkers application with the [Spark microframework](sparkjava.com) and Java 8
+- A web-based checkers application with the [Spark microframework](sparkjava.com) and Java 8
 - Dijkstra's algorithm in MIPS assembly
 - Developed and wrote the reference implementation for a project involving the creation of an infix calculator in MIPS assembly
 - Created plots for a research project in Science and Analytics of Speech using [Julia](julialang.org) and [Gadfly](gadflyjl.org)
 - An ASCII wildfire simulator and a partial R2K object file parser in C

+Where applicable, source code for the above projects is available upon request.

 [gloss]: https://wikipedia.org/wiki/Interlinear_gloss